urschrei/rdp/README.md

 Also available from [crates.io](https://crates.io/crates/rdp)
 ## FFI
 The shared library exposes a FFI: `simplify_linestring_ffi`.
+Some examples are available in [this Jupyter notebook](examples.ipynb).
+(There will be a package on PyPI soon.)

 ### Arguments
 - A C-compatible `struct` containing the following fields:
     - `data`: a void pointer to a 2D array of double-precision floats: `[[1.0, 2.0], [3.0, 4.0], [5.0, 6.0]]`